 This is a 1900x1200 sized view of the Lagoon Nebula (Messier object # 8, aka M8) area using 1.5 hours total exposure through the Takahashi FSQ-85 Telescope (no reducer), AP 900GTO mount, SBIG ST-8300 camera from Wimberley, TX.
 It uses a Narrowband H-alpha filter, which filtered out most of the 83% illuminated moon light that was about 60 degrees away during imaging.
 This links to my primary M20/M8 page, for more information about these objects.
 I was pleased with the performance with stars in the corner with this scope/camera combination.
 Main M8/M20 Area Page is here.

 I'll be working on a new mosaic of this very interesting part of the sky.
-Note in addition to M8, which commands a lot of attention, there are also a number of other objects in the "paw" area on the right: NGC6559, IC4685, B303, IC Objects 4684, 1274, 1274; B91
+Note in addition to M8, which commands a lot of attention, there are also a number of other objects in the "paw" area on the right: NGC6559, IC4685, B303, IC Objects 4684, 1274, 1274; B91.

-Orion Nebula, also see Comparative Close-Ups of the Orion Nebula, shot with a H-alpha filter on a monochrome CCD camera through a Takahashi "Baby Q" telescope (the subject of this page!)
-As noted above: FSQ-85 First ST-8300 light, 4/1/2011, below.
+This shows a bit of the faint nebulosity in a fairly wide area around the Orion Nebula, also see Comparative Close-Ups of the Orion Nebula, shot with a H-alpha filter on a monochrome CCD camera through a Takahashi "Baby Q" telescope.
+4/1/2011.
 This is 12*2 minutes with the Orion nebula only about 25 degrees elevated, from the back yard, fair transparency.
-I'll plan shoot some additional frames to blend in.
 Astro-geek details: I used 100 EL panel flats, maybe 50 flat darks (these flats need a relatively long 4+ second exposure), and 32 dark frames; camera temp -5 degrees C, rough polar alignment and guided, captured and processed in CCDSoft, focus assisted with a "GoldFocus" mask & software.
+(I no longer use the "goldfocus" software.)

 Filter Details: